Roman-H91/fitness-rubber-bands-landing-page/README.md

 # fitness-rubber-bands-landingpage
 **Available here:** https://roman-h91.github.io/fitness-rubber-bands-landing-page/

 My first commercial landing page built for a mobile and responsive for tablets.
-Used technologies: JavaScript, jQuery, Bootstrap, HTML and CSS.
+Technologies used: JavaScript, jQuery, Bootstrap, HTML and CSS.